 After taking a class at UCLA for Music Supervision, Eric made the transition to music publishing for film and television by becoming the Film and Television Creative for Heavy Hitters Music.
 He has pitched and placed their 10K+ song catalog for shows on ABC, CBS, Fox Sports, MTV, Disney, and more.
 Due to his extensive knowledge and experience in music composition and performance, Eric has an ear for what works and doesn't and can easily relate and work with composers and music supervisors.

-Currently, Eric works as a Music Supervisor and Assistant Producer for MAS (Music and Strategy) alongside Executive Producer Gabe McDonough, working on music supervision for advertising and branding.
+Eric also worked as a Music Supervisor and Assistant Producer for MAS (Music and Strategy) alongside Executive Producer Gabe McDonough, working on music supervision for advertising and branding.
 In a short amount of time, Eric has music supervised for brands such as Netflix, Coach, Miller Lite, Intel, Verizon, Ford, Nest, and many more.